 Another common way that insurance companies deny compensation to someone who is owed payment on an injury claim is to not share the uninsured and underinsured motorist laws when it comes to collision accidents in Arizona.

 Even if your bike did not have any insurance on it for uninsured and underinsured motorist coverage, any vehicle that you own or any vehicle owned by a family member you lived with may well have had uninsured or underinsured motorist coverage that will cover you in your crash.
 This becomes very important because many times the medical bills following a motorcycle crash are too much for the other at-fault driver's insurance company to pay.
 In this way, hiring a Tucson car accident attorney who understands insurance laws throughout the State of Arizona may increase the chances that there is a greater amount money to help you become fully compensated for your medical bills, wage loss, and other out-of-pocket expenses - in addition to pain and suffering, anxiety, frustration and inability to just live your life - after a serious crash.

 If you want honest answers to your motorcycle injury questions and somebody who will tell you how to best pursue your motorcycle claim, please feel free to give us a call.
 We will call it as we see it.
 We will not tell you just what you "want to hear" or tell you how great your case is even if there are problem with it.
-If you just want honest answers to know whether or not you really have an injury claim and what is a realistic scenario for trying to get some kind of compensation or trying to get the best possible compensation that you can, give Breyer Law Offices, P.C. a call at our Tucson office at (520) 624-4228.
+If you want honest answers to know whether or not you have an injury claim and what is a realistic scenario for trying to get some kind of compensation or trying to get the best possible compensation that you can, give The Husband & Wife Law Team a call at our Tucson office at (520) 624-4228.

 Motorcycle Accident Case Verdicts:

 Click here to view other verdicts and settlements.

 - What a Tucson Motorcycle Collision Could Cost You